casualuser/compound-angular/README.md

 ![Coengular Logo](http://vodbro.com/coangular.png)

-Coangular is a CompoundJS and AngularJS crossbreed built on Yo (Yeoman) and CompoundJS generators enabling a hybrid MVC-MVVM workflow & fullstack.
+Coangular is a CompoundJS and AngularJS crossbreed of Yo (Yeoman) and CompoundJS generators enabling a hybrid MVC-MVVM workflow & fullstack.

 ## Project Setup